Professor Obeng Mireku

 Professor Obeng Mireku was appointed the President of Wisconsin International University College, Ghana with effect from August 2017 following an appointment as Head of Department at Wisconsin’s Faculty of Law.

 Prior to his appointment, Professor Mireku was a Visiting Professor of Law at the University of Cape Coast, where he also had a brief stint as Acting Dean of the Faculty of Law.

-Before relocating to Ghana, he had completed an extensive stint as an academic at three universities in South Africa; namely, University of Fort Hare, University of Venda and the University of Limpopo.
+Before relocating to Ghana, he had completed an extensive stint as an academic at three universities in South Africa; namely, the University of Fort Hare, the University of Venda, and the University of Limpopo.

 Research and Networking

-Professor Mireku has an extensive teaching, research and publication record in the areas of constitutional law, administrative law and human rights.
+Professor Mireku has extensive teaching, research, and publication record in the areas of constitutional law, administrative law, and human rights.